-a) List any agreements on the recognition of qualifications that were in place during the reporting period.
+a) List any agreements on the recognition of qualifications that were in place during the reporting

+period.

+SAME AS LAST YEAR

 None.
 Ontario is the only Canadian jurisdiction which regulates social service workers.

 b) Explain the impact of these agreements on the registration process or on applicants for registration.

+SAME AS LAST YEAR

+N/A.

 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.

+SAME AS LAST YEAR

+No changes.